William La Follette: Public service and politics

 La Follette was a member of the World's Fair Commission and had charge of the Washington State building at the Chicago Exposition in 1893.
 He served as a member of the State House of Representatives from 1899 to 1901.
 He also served on the School Board and was an active member of the Grange.
 He was elected as a Republican to the Sixty-second and to the three succeeding Congresses (March 4, 1911 to March 3, 1919).
 He was active on the House Committee on Public Lands and engaged deeply in land use and water issues.
 His policy interests reached far beyond the region he represented in the Pacific Northwest.
 He fought for the passage of bills that brought water to San Francisco and the creation of the National Park Service.
 He joined with his cousin, Robert M. La Follette in opposing President Woodrow Wilson's foreign policy decisions, and like his cousin voted against declaring war on Germany.
 For much of the time he was in Congress, the two LaFollette families shared a large house that he had purchased in Mount Pleasant, Washington D.C.
 The house became a center for debate and discussions of the great issues of the day as a steady stream of politicians, policy makers, academics, artists and labor and business leaders debated late into the night.
 In 1918 he ran unsuccessfully for renomination in the Republican primary.

-Later years and death
+Later years

-After leaving elected office La Follette resided in Spokane, Washington from 1920 to 1923 and in Princess Anne, Maryland from 1924 to 1925.After the failed presidential bid and death of his cousin Robert, William La Follette returned permanently to the Palouse.
+After leaving elected office La Follette resided in Spokane, Washington from 1920 to 1923 and in Princess Anne, Maryland from 1924 to 1925.
+After the failed presidential bid and death of his cousin Robert, William La Follette returned permanently to the Palouse.

 He moved to Colfax, Washington in 1927 and resumed his former business activities.

+Death

 Both he and his wife, Mary Tabor, died in 1934.

 Family

 He was a member of the politically prominent La Follette family.
-His son, William Leroy "Roy" LaFollette Jr., served for many years as Prosecuting Attorney for Whitman County (1922–1930 and again during World War II).
+His son, William Leroy "Roy" LaFollette Jr., served for many years as Prosecuting Attorney for Whitman County (1922–1930, and again during World War II).
 He successfully ran for his father's old seat in the Washington House of Representatives in 1939, but was defeated in 1942 in a bid for Congress.
 One of his daughters, Suzanne La Follette, became a noted libertarian journalist.
 She helped to found The Freeman and National Review magazines.
 Another son, Chester La Follette, was a painter whose portrait of his father's first cousin, U.S. Senator Robert M. La Follette of Wisconsin, hangs in the United States Capitol.